Getting a South Carolina insurance adjuster license requires completing a few steps to apply for a resident license in your state.

 An outline of included subjects for these exams can be found here:

-- PSI South Carolina Property, Casualty, Surety, and Marine Insurance Adjuster Series 19-23
+- South Carolina Property, Casualty, Surety and Marine

 Each attempt of the exam costs $45 and will be paid when you make your reservation.